Pooksoft/PooksoftOptionsKit.jl/README.md

 To install other required packages, simply add them using the ``add`` command.

 ## Documentation
-Documentation for the ``PooksoftOptionsKit.jl`` functions can be found [here](https://pooksoft.github.io/PooksoftOptionsKit.jl/build/index.html).
+The documentation for the ``PooksoftOptionsKit.jl`` package can be found [here](https://pooksoft.github.io/PooksoftOptionsKit.jl/build/index.html).

 ## How do you get the code?
 ``PooksoftOptionsKit.jl`` is an open source project,